- Slow germination and establishment of soybean seeds in cool, wet soils can make them more susceptible to soil-borne seed and seedling pathogens.

 Seed treatments can help to minimize the effects of unfavorable early-season planting conditions.
 Acceleron Seed Applied Solutions offerings for soybean contain multiple modes of action to provide broad-spectrum control of diseases and insects and promote improved plant health through more rapid and increased emergence of seedlings under suboptimal soil conditions.
 Acceleron Seed Applied Solutions offerings for soybean can protect soybean seeds and seedlings from certain diseases and insects.
 Protecting soybean against attack by soybean aphids and bean leaf beetles is a good tactic to prevent the viral diseases soybean mosaic virus and bean pod mottle virus that can be transmitted by these pests.
 Seed treatments provide the greatest benefit in early planting situations, reduced tillage, poorly drained or high clay content soils in fields with tight crop rotations, or in fields with a history of disease.
 Four tiers of seed treatment offerings are available:

-Acceleron® Seed Applied Solutions BASIC for soybean contains an exclusive fungicide combination featuring fluxapyroxad, pyraclostrobin, and metalaxyl, which provide excellent control of Rhizoctonia, Pythium, Fusarium, and early-season Phytophthora.
-Fluxapyroxad adds an additional fungicide mode of action for more complete, consistent protection from Rhizoctonia and Fusarium.
+Acceleron® Seed Applied Solutions BASIC for soybean contains an exclusive fungicide combination featuring prothioconazole, fluoxastrobin, and metalaxyl, which provides excellent control of Rhizoctonia, Pythium, Fusarium, and early-season Phytophthora.

-Acceleron® Seed Applied Solutions STANDARD for soybeans contains the same fungicide combination in BASIC for protection from early-season diseases plus the insecticide imidacloprid for protection from early-season soybean aphids and bean leaf beetle.
+Acceleron® Seed Applied Solutions STANDARD for soybeans contains the same fungicide combination in BASIC for protection from early-season diseases plus the industry’s highest rate of insecticide, imidacloprid, for enhanced protection from early-season soybean aphids and bean leaf beetle.

 Acceleron® Seed Applied Solutions offerings for soybean have been selected to help maximize the performance of Roundup Ready 2 Yield® soybean and Roundup Ready 2 Xtend® soybean but can be used with other soybean products to help protect soybean seeds and seedlings from disease and insect damage.